 Operation System Provided Security

 Both Windows and Mac OS X provide utilities for full drive encryption.
 For Windows one might need to upgrade to Ultimate and Enterprise editions of Windows 7 or 8 and is called BitLocker.
 MacOS X on all releases provides FileVault.
 Both are utlities that can be turned on, and both are utilities where files continue to be easily accessible to the files owner.

-FileVault can prevent others from seeing or copying your files, encrypting the files in your home folder.
-FileVault creates a separate volume for your home folder and encrypts the contents of it.
-The data in your home folder is encoded and your information is secure if your computer is lost or stolen.
-FileVault uses the latest government-approved encryption standard, the Advanced Encryption Standard with 128-bit keys (
+The Legacy version of FileVault prevented others from seeing or copying your files, encrypting the files in your home folder.
+It created a separate volume for your home folder encrypting the contents of it.
+The data in your home folder was encoded and your information is secure if your computer was lost or stolen.
+FileVault 2 uses the latest government-approved encryption standard, the extended Advanced Encryption Standard (

 AES Crypt is a file encryption software available on several operating systems including Linux, iOS, and Android that uses the industry standard Advanced Encryption Standard (AES) to easily and securely encrypt files.
 AES Crypt is completely free open source software.
 See https://www.aescrypt.com/